Goalkeeper (association football): Equipment and attire

 Liverpool F.C. team photo prior to a UEFA Europa League match against FC Gomel.
 Note the difference in attire of goalkeeper Brad Jones (yellow) with that of the rest of his teammates (red).

 Goalkeepers must wear a kit that distinguishes them clearly from other players and match officials, as this is all that the FIFA Laws of the Game require.
-Some goalkeepers have received recognition for their match attire, like Lev Yashin of the Soviet Union, who was nicknamed the "Black Spider" for his distinctive all-black outfit; Klaus Lindenberger of Austria, who designed his variation of a clown's costume; Jorge Campos of Mexico, who was popular for his colourful attire; Raul Plassmann of Cruzeiro Esporte Clube and his all-yellow outfit; and Gábor Király for wearing a pair of grey tracksuit bottoms instead of shorts.
+Some goalkeepers have received recognition for their match attire, such as Lev Yashin of the Soviet Union, who was nicknamed the "Black Spider" for his distinctive all-black outfit; Klaus Lindenberger of Austria, who designed his variation of a clown's costume; Jorge Campos of Mexico, who was popular for his colourful attire; Raul Plassmann of Cruzeiro Esporte Clube and his all-yellow outfit; and Gábor Király for wearing a pair of grey tracksuit bottoms instead of shorts.

 Although it was initially more common for goalkeepers to wear long-sleeved jerseys, recently several goalkeepers, such as Gianluigi Buffon, have also been known to wear short sleeves.

-Most goalkeepers also wear gloves to improve their grip on the ball, and to protect themselves from injury.
-Some gloves now include rigid plastic spines down each finger to help prevent injuries such as jammed, fractured, and sprained fingers.
-Though gloves are not mandatory attire, it is uncommon for goalkeepers to opt against them due to the advantages they offer.
-At UEFA Euro 2004, Portuguese goalkeeper Ricardo famously took off his gloves during the quarter-final penalty shoot-out against England, knowing he was the next taker for his side.
-He then went on to save Darius Vassell's penalty using his bare hands before scoring his kick to win it for Portugal.

-Though rare, goalkeepers are permitted to wear visored headgear (such as a baseball cap) to minimize glare from bright sunlight, or a knit cap to insulate from cold weather, at any time if they elect to do so.
-After recovering from a near-fatal skull fracture that he had sustained in 2006, Petr Čech wore a rugby-style scrum cap during his matches for the rest of his playing career.
+Although rare, goalkeepers are permitted to wear visored headgear (such as a baseball cap) to minimize glare from bright sunlight, or a knit cap to insulate from cold weather, at any time if they elect to do so.
+After recovering from a near-fatal skull fracture that he had sustained playing for Chelsea FC in 2006, Petr Čech wore a rugby-style scrum cap during his matches for the rest of his playing career.